-Nowadays most researchers agree that it does not exist a one-size-fit-all design process [3][39][44] as it has been reported in a lot of application contexts.
+Nowadays most researchers agree that it does not exist a one-size-fit-all design process [3][37][42] and this situation has been reported in a lot of application contexts.
+In the last years a great effort was spent by organizations for learning and reusing existing design processes and for customizing them for specific situations; the problem is that organizations generally are used to develop systems for one or at least few application domains.

-In the last years a great effort was spent by organizations for learning and reusing existing design processes and for customizing them for specific situations; the problem is that organizations generally are used to develop systems for one or at least a few problem classes.
-Besides organizations are often composed of a limited number of people, with specific skills and competencies; hence, these organizations cannot use all kinds of design processes without spending a lot of time in personnel formation; all of that let the cost of producing a system increasing more and more.
+Besides organizations are often composed of a limited number of people, with specific skills and competencies; hence, these organizations cannot use all kinds of design processes without spending too much time in personnel formation; all of that let the cost of producing a system increasing more and more.

 A solution to this kind of problems can be to have ad-hoc created design processes for each situation and organization.

-Situational Method Engineering (SME) [30][43], provides means for constructing ad-hoc Software Engineering Processes (SEP) following an approach based on the reuse of portions of existing processes (often called method fragments).
-Method Fragment is the core concept of SME; different well known approaches [3][27][32][17] present different definitions and descriptions of method fragment but all of them start from the assumption that whatever design process can be decomposed into (or it is composed of, if we use a bottom-up point of view) self contained components.
+In this field, Situational Method Engineering (SME) [30][41], provides means for constructing ad-hoc Software Engineering Processes (SEP) following an approach based on the reuse of portions of existing design processes (often called method fragments).

+Method Fragment is the core concept of SME; different well known approaches [3][27][31][16] present different definitions and descriptions of method fragment but all of them start from the assumption that whatever design process can be decomposed into (or it is composed of, if we use a bottom-up point of view) self contained components.